Damien Moore

-Damien Moore (born 26 April 1980) is a British Conservative Party politician, who was Member of Parliament for Southport from 2017 to 2024.
+Damien Moore (born 26 April 1980) is a British Reform UK and former Conservative Party politician, who was Member of Parliament for Southport from 2017 to 2024.
 He served as Assistant Government Whip from September to October 2022.

 Early life and career

 Damien Moore was born on 26 April 1980 in Workington, Cumbria.
 He studied history at the University of Central Lancashire.
 After graduating, he worked in various roles in the retail sector, gaining promotion to be a retail manager for Asda.

 Political career

+Local government career

 He was first elected as a councillor for the Conservative Party on Preston City Council in 2010 for the Greyfriars Ward.
 He was re-elected with an increased majority on 5 May 2016.
 He has served as deputy leader of the Conservative group on the Council and as Chairman of the Preston Conservative Association.
 He unsuccessfully stood as the Conservative candidate in the Preston West division in the Lancashire County Council elections in 2013 and 2017.

 At the 2015 general election, Moore stood in Southport, coming second with 28% of the vote behind the incumbent Liberal Democrat MP John Pugh.